rizumita/Sede/README.md

 # Sede
-Sede is a library for SwiftUI to bind a view and a model, and to provide routing.
+Sede is a library for SwiftUI to connect views and models, and to provide routing.

 ## Concept
 Sede aimed to compatible with SwiftUI by fully utilizing SwiftUI features.